Quick Answer (Featured Snippet):

 Data integration:

-• When a project is approved in SPM, it automatically flows to PPM.
+- When a project is approved by SPM, it is automatically forwarded to PPM

-• When PM updates progress in AdaptiveWork, SPM receives status
+- When a PM updates progress in AdaptiveWork, the SPM receives a status update

-• When actual costs are recorded in the ERP, SPM calculates ROI
+- When actual costs are recorded in the ERP system, SPM calculates the ROI

-Roadmap: How to Evolve from PPM to SPM
+Roadmap: How to Transition from PPM to SPM

-If your organization is in operational PPM and wants to evolve to SPM:
+If your organization is currently using operational PPM and wants to transition to SPM:

 Phase 1 (Months 1–3): Strategic Planning

-– Sessions with leadership to set 1-3 year goals
+– Sessions with leadership to define 1–3-year goals

-– Analysis of current portfolio: which projects align?
+– Analysis of the current portfolio: Which projects align?
 Which do not?

 – Design of prioritization criteria

-– Choice of SPM tool (Planview Portfolios, ServiceNow SPM, etc.)
+– Selection of an SPM tool (Planview Portfolios, ServiceNow SPM, etc.)

 Phase 2 (Months 4–6): SPM Pilot